Rhenscky/workshop-python/minggu-05/teori/README.md

 y = 200 * 200
 s = 'The value of x is ' + repr(x) + ', and y is ' + repr(y) + '...'
 print(s)
-# The repr() of a string adds string quotes and backslashes:
 hello = 'hello, world\n'
 hellos = repr(hello)
 print(hellos)
-# The argument to repr() may be any Python object:
 repr((x, y, ('spam', 'eggs')))
 ```